Bathurst Old School of Arts Library Collection

-Bathurst Old School of Arts Library Collection is a heritage-listed former lending and reference library at 70–78 Keppel Street, Bathurst, in the Central West region of New South Wales, Australia.
-The collection of rare books was acquired between 1855 and 1950 from various authors and publishers and is now held by the Bathurst City Library.
+Bathurst Old School of Arts Library Collection is a heritage-listed former lending and reference library in Bathurst, in the Central West region of New South Wales, Australia.
+The collection of rare books was acquired between 1855 and 1950 from various authors and publishers and is now owned by Bathurst Library and stored at the Central Tablelands Collections Facility in Bathurst.
 It is also known as School of Arts book collection.
 It was added to the New South Wales State Heritage Register on 22 October 2004.

 History

 The Bathurst School of Arts

 In 1855 the Bathurst School of Arts and Mechanics Institute was established, offering the beginnings of scientific and technical education in Bathurst.
 A grant of land to the School of Arts resulted in premises being built by 1861 on the corner of Howick and William Streets on land adjoining the Church of England's All Saints Cathedral.
 It was a two-storey building designed by local architect, M.H.
 Sadlier.
 A long-desired public hall was completed in 1874, helping boost the membership to 324 people.

 During the 1870s the School of Arts received an annual grant from the Government on the understanding that "the institution should tend to the intellectual advancement of the people".
 Early accounts of the lectures and discussions suggest that entertainments were many and varied, including: lectures, tea-drinkings, readings, soirees, bazaars, an occasional circus, "biological-phenomena", mesmerism, and phrenology.
 The courses of lectures were on occasion ambitious and expensive.

 In 1873 the committee of the School of Arts advocated the opening of a working-man's college.
 For some years during the early 1880s, funds made available by the Government for technical training were controlled by the School of Arts, but by the late 1880s the management of technical education was transferred from the School of Arts committee to a board appointed by the NSW Government.
 In 1889 the NSW Department of Education became responsible for such education and in 1894 the School of Arts sold its unused land in William Street to the Department of Public Instruction for the construction of a college.
 The college in William Street, designed by the Colonial Architect Walter Liberty Vernon, was completed in 1898.